Saas has zero user

 Days 7 through 9: Post your first problem-focused message.
 No product mention.
 Just the pain point.
 See who responds.
 Reply to every comment.
 Start conversations.

 Days 13 through 14: Review what you've learned.
-You now have real language, real pain points, and real objections from real people.
+You now have language, pain points, and objections from people who have the problem.
 Rewrite your landing page headline using their words, not yours.
 Then run another 48-hour test with the new message in the same community.

 That's it.
 Two weeks.
 One channel.
-Real conversations.
+Conversations.
 You'll know more about your market after this than most founders learn in three months of random posting.
+For the full month plan, read Your First 30 Days After Launch.

-Should I Pivot If My Platform Has No Users?
+Should I Pivot If My SaaS Has No Users?

-If you've been testing for two weeks in one community and nobody's engaging at all, it's time to change something.
-The goal isn't perfection.
-It's learning fast enough that your runway outlasts your ignorance.
+Don't pivot yet.
+If you've been testing for two weeks in one community and nobody's engaging at all, it's time to change one variable, not the entire product.

-Here are the signals that your current approach isn't working and you need to change something.
+Here are the indicators that your current approach needs to change.

 You've been in one community for two weeks and nobody's engaging.
 Not just nobody's signing up.
 Nobody's engaging at all.
 No replies, no DMs, no reactions.
 That means either the community is wrong or your problem framing is off.
 Switch one variable.
 Try a different community first.
 If you get the same silence, rewrite the message.